donbowen/BFH/README.md

 # RETech is "Rapidly Evolving Technology"

-This folder produces a replication of Rapidly Evolving Technologies and Startup Exits ([SSRN link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3245839)) by [Donald Bowen](https://bowen.finance), [Gerard Hoberg](http://www-bcf.usc.edu/~hoberg/), and [Laurent Fresard](https://people.lu.usi.ch/fresal/), which is forthcoming in Management Science. _Please cite that study when using or referring to any data or code in this repository._
+This folder produces a replication of the analysis in Rapidly Evolving Technologies and Startup Exits ([SSRN link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3245839)) by [Donald Bowen](https://bowen.finance), [Gerard Hoberg](http://www-bcf.usc.edu/~hoberg/), and [Laurent Fresard](https://people.lu.usi.ch/fresal/), which is forthcoming in Management Science. _Please cite that study when using or referring to any data or code in this repository._

 ---

 <p align="center"> :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star:
 	<br> <br>
 	<b> Most visitors of this page just want a patent-level dataset with RETech. </b>
-	<br><br>   <a href="https://github.com/donbowen/Patent-Text-Variables"><b>If so, follow this link, which covers patent applications through 2017!</b></a>
+	<br><br>   <a href="https://github.com/donbowen/Patent-Text-Variables"><b>If so, follow this link, which covers patent grants through 2020!</b></a>
 	<br> <br> :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star:
 </p>

 ---

 Please see the paper for details on the construction of the samples and measures.
-Questions can be directed to Donald Bowen, and pointers to errors or omissions, and corrections are welcome.
+Questions can be directed to Donald Bowen, and pointers to errors or omissions, and corrections and suggestions are welcome.

 ## Replication, plus data on patents and startups